maelyg/ONTViSc-hands-on-training/README.md

 ## How does it work?
 Nanopore sequencing is a unique, scalable technology that enables direct, real-time analysis of long DNA or RNA fragments.
 It works by monitoring changes to an electrical current as nucleic acids are passed through a protein nanopore.
 The resulting signal is decoded to provide the specific DNA or RNA sequence.
 A range of nanopore sequencing devices are available, providing high-yields and scalable sample throughput to suit all requirements — from portable analysis using Flongle and MinION, through to flexible, high-throughput benchtop sequencing on GridION and PromethION.
 MinION Starter Packs are available from just $1,000 providing low-cost access to the benefits of long-read, real-time DNA sequencing.
 Unlike traditional DNA sequencing platforms, which deliver data in bulk at the end of a sequencing run, nanopore DNA sequencing data is streamed in real time — providing immediate access to results.
-Advantages of real-time data streaming include rapid access to time critical information (e.g. pathogen identification), the generation of early sample insights, and the facility to stop sequencing once a result has been achieved — enabling washing and reuse of the flow cell
+Advantages of real-time data streaming include rapid access to time critical information (e.g. pathogen identification), the generation of early sample insights, and the facility to stop sequencing once a result has been achieved — enabling washing and reuse of the flow cell.

 Nanopore technology can be applied across all DNA sequencing techniques.
 - Whole genome sequencing: Accurately characterise all genomic variants and generate complete genome assemblies.